Developing a Robust Funding Strategy

 Funding school mental health programs can be challenging when school districts face budgetary constraints and competing priorities for limited funds.
 Developing a funding strategy that combines both new, existing, and former funding through braiding, blending, and sequencing is crucial.

-Combining funding types to purchase and implement digital products as part of a broader student mental health and well-being initiative is crucial to facilitate:
+Combining funding types to purchase and implement digital products as part of a broader student mental health and well-being initiative is crucial to extend your reach, increase the sustainability and flexibility of funding, and enable a comprehensive and holistic mental health strategy.

 This section provides helpful information on assessing your budget, understanding the benefits and challenges of different funding sources, and where to look for funding.